A Volume-Based Penetration Measure for 6DOF Haptic Rendering of Streaming Point Clouds

 We used a Kinect to approximate the real environment by a point cloud.
 The point cloud is generated and augmented with surface normals by plane fitting via principal component analysis in real-time.
 We designed an interpolation method for the point cloud that alleviates the problem of the Kinect's low frequency.

+We developed a penetration measure between the inner spheres and the point cloud.
+This involves finding colliding spheres and then determining which un-collided spheres are located inside the penetrated point cloud and which are outside.
 In order to implement haptic rendering we used the previously mentioned surface normals and the penetration volume of each sphere in order to calculate a physically plausible force feedback that will resolve the collision.
 This feedback is applied to a haptic device, which enables the user to interact with the virtual scene.

 Results

+To evaluate the quality and performance of the force feedback we developed a simulation framework that can simulate recorded or synthetic sensor data.
+This enabled us to compare different running parameters and methods under fair circumstances.
 We developed multiple algorithms that have different strengths and weaknesses.
 My first idea were two brute force approaches that do not regard the sphere typology that the leaf-graph describes, instead they do a global search to determine if a sphere is inside or outside.
+The performance was analyzed by comparing the respective methods average frame times in a recorded haptic interaction under realistic circumstances (sensor data of haptic and Kinect are both recorded in live operation, average penetration depth of the haptic tool is 10% of its volume).

+The performance analysis shows that all three approaches are capable to stay within 1ms of average frame time to achieve the desired 1 kHz frequency.
+The leaf-graph has the best performance at all tested sphere packing sizes.
 The synthetic benchmarks are deliberately design in such a way that the result should be predictable.
 We generated synthetic haptic interaction that moved the virtual tool in a linear motion towards the point cloud.
 The point cloud is synthetically generated to approximate the inside of a sphere.

 The calculated penetration depths show a curve that nicely corresponds to the respective virtual tools cross-sections along their main axes.
+Overall, the developed solution performs nicely in most situations and enables real-time haptic rendering of streaming point clouds.

 Files